 How much does a Protek New Home Warranty cost?

 A new home structural warranty policy is usually purchased by the builder or developer prior to construction works starting.
-They pay a one off premium covering the 10 year policy period.
+They pay a one off premium covering the 10-year policy period.
 The structural warranty policy is issued at completion and provides cover for the homeowner and any successor in title (subsequent owner).
-For that reason while the current homeowner is always the beneficiary, the premiums are usually paid by someone else.
+For that reason while the current homeowner is always the beneficiary, someone else usually pays the premiums.

 Can I take the policy with me when I move home?

-No sadly not.
-The policy provides cover for the housing unit it was issued upon.
+No, due to the policy cover being for the housing unit it was issued upon.
 The person who buys the house from you becomes the new beneficiary.